Start9Labs/documentation/site/source/developer-docs/specification/dependencies.rst

 Advanced Configuration
 ----------------------

 If a dependency requires a more advanced configuration, rule checks and auto configurations can be implemented.
-These functions utilize a preloaded Docker image within EmbassyOS entitled _compat_.
+These functions utilize a preloaded Docker image within embassyOS entitled _compat_.
 This system utility provides the mechanisms for checking dependency configuration compatibility by providing a file with the defined rules as input.

 In this case, each dependency contains a set of rules that need to be fulfilled as true if the dependency is to be properly installed.
 The "config rules" here are for auto-configuring dependencies - the action defined by the rule will be executed if the service is auto configured with defaults during initial setup.
 This simplifies and streamlines the user experience.
 The interface should provide suggestions for the behavior if the denoted rule cannot be met with previous configurations.